LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 Oh dear.
 Malformed CSV?
 CSV (comma separated values) files are a text format for storing data that uses commas to separate out columns.
-It is customary, though not manadatory, for the first row to contain the column headers, for example:
+It is customary, though not mandatory, for the first row to contain the column headers, for example:

 ```
 firstname,surname